joshborup/signed_and_unsigned_uploads_cloudinary/README.md

 ![alt text](./src/media/preset1.png "sign up for cloudinary")

-after making a preset, head over to your app.
+after making your preset, set it as the default preset on upload and then head over to your app.

 ## backend
 first set up your server file